 Ski Sugarloaf here

-Personal StuffI climbed Sugarloaf in the summer of 1987 with my best hiking buddy Rainier.
-We section hiked most of the Maine AT together.
+Former page maintainer Bark Eater climbed Sugarloaf in the summer of 1987 with his best hiking buddy Rainier.
+They section hiked most of the Maine AT together.
 She was the best trail dog ever!

 Here's a view of Sugarloaf from the crest of the Bigelow Range, across the Carrabassett Valley.
 This was taken Columbus Day weekend, 1985.
 The rime ice was already forming on the summit ridge.
 Winter can come early to the Maine mountains.
 Be prepared!